julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 2 Quick Start
 =============

-  In order to understand what you are doing, it is best read the complete contents of this document and follow the instructions herein.
-And if there are problems you will be able to reason about the errors.
-However, if you are champing at the bit, you can run the following commands to quickly get you going.
+  In order to best understand this configuratation process, it is recommmended to read the complete contents of this document and follow the instructions starting in the next section.
+If there are problems you will be able to reason about the errors.
+However, if you are eager to get started, you can follow this quick start section.

   - `git clone https://github.com/Unidata/Unidata-Dockerfiles'
   - [Download and install] `docker-machine'
   - Run the `Unidata-Dockerfiles/ams2016/unicloud-1.sh' script (this
-    will take few minutes).
+    will take few minutes) to create the Docker host on Azure.
 See the section on Azure for more information.

   For example,

   ,----
-  | unicloud-1.sh --azure-host "unidata-server" --azure-subscription-id "3.14" \
+  | unicloud-1.sh --azure-host <azure-host> --azure-subscription-id "3.14" \
   |               --azure-subscription-cert "/path/to/mycert.pem"
   `----